Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/surgeon.md

 Additionally, when you hit a creature with a finesse weapon attack, you can expend a number of Medical dice equal up to your Intelligence modifier, rolling the dice and dealing damage of the attack's type equal to the total.

 # Extra Attack
-Starting at 6th level, you can attack twi
+Starting at 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

+#
+Starting at 11th level,